ddirks/thredds-doc/pages/tds_tutorial/getting_started/InstallJavaTomcat.md

 ## System requirements

-{% include note.html content="Users of GCJ and OS-provided packages (linux) for Java and/or Tomcat may want to reference the http://www.unidata.ucar.edu/mailing_lists/archives/thredds/[THREDDS mailing list] for installation help." %}
+{% include note.html content="
+Users of GCJ and OS-provided packages (linux) for Java and/or Tomcat may want to reference the http://www.unidata.ucar.edu/mailing_lists/archives/thredds/[THREDDS mailing list] for installation help."
+%}

 * Oracle Java 8 (latest version)
 * Apache Tomcat 8.x